|Nutrition Facts (per serving)|

 Place the zucchini in a separate medium bowl, then toss with the lemon juice, brown Swerve, cinnamon, and xanthan gum until the zucchini is well coated.

-Spread the zucchini mixture into an even layer in a greased 9-x 9-inch baking dish, then sprinkle the crumble topping all over top.
-Press crumble mixture into zucchini so it is full covered.
+Spread the zucchini mixture into an even layer in the prepared baking dish, then sprinkle the crumble topping all over top.
+Press the crumble mixture into zucchini so it is fully covered.

-Bake the "apple" crisp until golden brown on top, about 45 minutes.
+Bake the "apple" crisp until golden brown on top and the zucchini is tender, about 45 minutes.
+If the top begins to brown too early, cover lightly with foil.

 How To Store